Article

 Results

-In 24 participants with post-COVID syndrome, SARS-CoV-2 infection was confirmed with the reverse transcriptase-polymerase chain reaction test, in two participants with professional antigen tests, and in one with a self-administered antigen test.
-84% of participants with post-COVID syndrome (23 of 27) and 89% (24 of 27) of control participants were vaccinated.
+SARS-CoV-2 infection was confirmed in 24 participants with PACS with the reverse transcriptase-polymerase chain reaction test, in two participants with professional antigen tests, and in one participant with a self-administered antigen test.

-18 different clinical symptoms were identified in the post-COVID pediatric patients, with an average of 5.3 symptoms per participant (5.9 for males and 4.7 for females).
-All participants reported fatigue, followed by reduced physical capacity (96%), shortness of breath (64%), difficulties with concentration (56%), dyspnea (44%), insomnia (37%), muscle pain (33%), dizziness (33%), headaches (39%), chest pain (26%), abdominal pain (26%), and joint pain (22%).
+In the pediatric patients with PACS, 18 different clinical symptoms were identified, with an average of 5.3 symptoms per participant (5.9 for males and 4.7 for females).
+All pediatric patients with PACS reported fatigue, followed by reduced physical capacity (96%), shortness of breath (64%), difficulties with concentration (56%), dyspnea (44%), insomnia (37%), muscle pain (33%), dizziness (33%), headaches (39%), chest pain (26%), abdominal pain (26%), and joint pain (22%).

-PREFUL MRI Parameters
+Results of PREFUL MRI Scan

-PREFUL MRI demonstrated that regional ventilation and perfusion were lower in children and adolescents with post-COVID syndrome than in healthy control participants.
-There was no evidence of differences between groups for all other ventilation parameters.
+PREFUL MRI demonstrated reduced regional ventilation and perfusion in children and adolescents with PACS compared to healthy controls.
+There was no evidence of differences between groups for other ventilation parameters.
+The subgroup with cardiopulmonary symptoms of PACS exhibited increased defects in dynamic ventilation and perfusion compared with control participants.

 Images show coronal sections of phase-resolved functional lung MRI defect maps in (A) a 17-year-old male participant with post-COVID-19 condition and cardiopulmonary symptoms with a ventilation defect percentage of 17%, a perfusion defect percentage of 16%, a ventilation/perfusion (V/Q) match healthy percentage of 64%, and a V/Q mismatch defect of 3%.
 (B) a healthy control participant, with a ventilation defect percentage of 9%, a perfusion defect percentage of 5%, a V/Q match healthy percentage of 86%, and no V/Q mismatch defect.